nantrinh/postit_app_walkthrough/lesson_3/README.md

   - Verify that the logged_in user's name is displayed when a new post is created.
   - Verify that the logged_in user's name is displayed when a new comment is created.

-# Add CRUD actions for users
+# Allow a new user to register.
 - Edit `config/routes.rb`.
   - Add `resources :users, only: [:show, :create, :edit, :update]`.
   - Add `get '/register', to: 'users#new'`.